azrulhasni/keymico/README.md

 ![](README.images/gLMHcW.jpg)

 -   Then click on Save button at the bottom of the page and navibgate back up, and click on the Confidential tab.
-Note the client secret.
+Note the **client secret**.
 We are now done with setting up a Keycloak client

 ![](README.images/sklHAS.jpg)